Monstera Adansonii is a unique variety of flowering plants that belong to the Araceae family.

 Monstera Adansonii is not a rare plant.
-Many plant enthusiasts have begun to propagate their own and they are sold frequently in most parts of the world.
+Many plant enthusiasts have begun to propagate their own, and they are sold frequently in most parts of the world.
 Instead, Monstera Obliqua is another variety of Monstera that is much rarer.
 It is a plant Monstera Adansonii is often confused with it.
-They are both similar looking as they both have foliage with holes that give them a unique appearance.
-A truly rare version of the Monstera Adansonii is the Variegated Monstera Adansonii.
+They are both similar looking as they have foliage with holes that give them a unique appearance.
+A truly rare version of the Monstera adansonii is the Variegated Monstera Adansonii.

-Although Monstera Adansonii and Monstera Obliqua are very similar at first glance, they have distinct differences in terms of foliage, growth rate, and other characteristics.
+Although Monstera Adansonii and Monstera obliqua are very similar at first glance, they have distinct differences in foliage, growth rate, and other characteristics.

 The Shape of the Holes

-There are the Monstera Obliqua Columbia and the Monstera Obliqua Bolivia that have no to very few holes at most.
+The Monstera obliqua Columbia and the Monstera obliqua Bolivia have few to very few holes at most.

-But let’s get back to discuss the Monstera Adansonii.
+But let’s get back to discussing the Monstera Adansonii.

 Thickness and Size of Leaves

-Monstera Adansonii has thicker leaves compared to the paper-thin leaves of Monstera Obliqua Peru.
+Monstera adansonii has thicker leaves than the paper-thin leaves of Monstera Obliqua Peru.

-Moreover, the size of the leaves on Monstera Adansonii can grow up to 2 feet in contrast to Monstera Obliqua that has 6-7 inches long leaves.
+Moreover, the size of the leaves on Monstera adansonii can grow up to 2 feet, in contrast to Monstera obliqua, which has 6-7 inches long leaves.

-The edges on Monstera Adansonii are straight versus the wavy edges of Monstera Obliqua Peru.
+The edges of Monstera adansonii are straight versus the wavy edges of Monstera Obliqua Peru.

 On the other hand, Monstera Obliqua, even in the ideal living condition, takes months to achieve the same growth.